JesusFilm/core/apps/docs/docs/04-engineering-practices/01-workflow/index.md

 - The code is well-designed.
 - The functionality is good for the users of the code.
 - Any UI changes are sensible and look good.
-- Any parallel programming is done safely.
 - The code isn’t more complex than it needs to be.
 - The developer isn’t implementing things they might need in the future but doesn’t know they need now.
 - Code has appropriate unit tests.
 - Tests are well-designed.
 - The developer used clear names for everything.
 - Comments are clear and useful, and mostly explain why instead of what.
-- Code is appropriately documented (generally in g3doc).
+- Code is appropriately documented.
 - The code conforms to our style guides.

 #### Address review comments